ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A PkixEvidence with zero SignatureBlocks is unsigned and unprotected; Verifiers MUST treat it as untrusted and MUST NOT rely on its claims.

 More than one SignatureBlock MAY be used to convey a number of different semantics.
-For example, the HSM's Attesting Service might hold multiple Attestation Keys on different cryptographic algorithms in order to provide algorithm redundancy in the case that one algorithm becomes cryptographically broken.
+For example, the HSM's Attesting Environment might hold multiple Attestation Keys using different cryptographic algorithms in order to provide resilience against cryptographic degradation.
 In this case a Verifier would be expected to validate all SignatureBlocks.
 Alternatively, the HSM's Attesting Service may hold multiple Attestation Keys (or multiple X.509 certificates for the same key) from multiple operational environments to which it belongs.
 In this case a Verifier would be expected to only validate the SignatureBlock corresponding to its own environment.
 Alternatively, multiple SignatureBlocks could be used to convey counter-signatures from external parties, in which case the Verifier will need to be equipped with environment-specific verification logic.
 Multiple of these cases, and potentially others, could be supported by a single PkixEvidence object.

-Note that each SignatureBlock is a fully detached signature over the tbs content with no binding between the signed content and the SignatureBlocks, or between SignatureBlocks, meaning that a third-party can add a counter-signature of the Evidence after the fact, or an attacker can remove a SignatureBlock without leaving any artifact.
+Note that each SignatureBlock is a fully detached signature over the tbs content with no binding between the signed content and the SignatureBlocks meaning that a third-party can add a counter-signature of the Evidence after the fact, or an attacker can remove a SignatureBlock without leaving any artifact.
 See {{sec-detached-sigs}} for further discussion.

-If any `transaction.ak-spki` attributes are present, the Verifier SHOULD verify that each `SignerIdentifier`’s SubjectPublicKeyInfo (or the SPKI of its `certificate`) matches at least one `ak-spki` value.
+If any `transaction.ak-spki` claims are present, the Verifier SHOULD verify that each `SignerIdentifier`’s SubjectPublicKeyInfo (or the SPKI of its `certificate`) matches at least one `ak-spki` value.

 # Attestation Requests {#sec-reqs}